Revoke a previously issued verifiable credential

 How does revocation work?

 Microsoft Entra Verified ID implements the W3C StatusList2021.
 When presentation to the Request Service API happens, the API checks the revocation status.
-The revocation check happens over an anonymous API call to Identity Hub and doesn't contain any data who is checking if the verifiable credential is still valid or revoked.
-With the statusList2021, Microsoft Entra Verified ID just keeps a flag by the hashed value of the indexed claim to keep track of the revocation status.
+The revocation check happens over an anonymous API call to Identity Hub and doesn't contain any data about who is checking if the verifiable credential is still valid or revoked.
+With statusList2021, Microsoft Entra Verified ID keeps a flag by the hashed value of the indexed claim to keep track of the revocation status.

 Verifiable credential data